DeskShare homepage Deutsch Français Español Portuguese

 2. Select the Video and Audio track in the Timeline.
 A thin line appears around the selected track.
 Video Tracks and Audio Tracks are independently selected.

-3. Go to Edit > Add to Timeline or use the F2 shortcut key to add the selected file to the selected tracks in the Timeline.
+3. Go to Edit > Add to Timeline or use the Shift + F2 shortcut key to add the selected file to the selected tracks in the Timeline.

 Add and Insert Options

-You can add a media file present under Media Files in the Collections window to the Timeline by right-clicking on it and selecting any of the following options:
+You can add a media file present on the Media Files tab in the Collections window to the Timeline by right-clicking on it and selecting any of the following options:

 • Insert at Slider Position On: The user can select any of the track combinations provided.
-The media file would be inserted at the position of the slider on those tracks i.e. the video stream would be in added in the video track and the audio stream would be added in the audio track mentioned in the combination.
+The media file will be inserted at the position of the slider on those tracks, e.g. the video stream would be in added in the video track and the audio stream would be added in the audio track mentioned.

 Zooming the Timeline